True Whig Party: History

 Following Tubman's death in 1971, the TWP leadership and Presidency was taken over by William Tolbert.
-Tolbert diverted from the TWP's traditional policies by seeking to stress Liberian sovereignty and political independence, as opposed to a nation reliant on international businesses and governments.
-He initiated some socially liberal reforms, pledged stricter regulation of foreign businesses operating in Liberia, granted official recognition status to opposition parties and tried to re-balance economic disparities between Americo-Liberians and native ethnic tribes.
+Tolbert diverted from the TWP's traditional policies in seeking to stress Liberian sovereignty and political independence by casting off dependence on foreign governments and international business.
+He initiated some socially liberal reforms, pledging stricter regulation of foreign businesses operating in Liberia, granting official recognition status to opposition parties and attempting to re-balance economic disparities between Americo-Liberians and native ethnic tribes.
 He also pursued open diplomatic and economic relationships with the Soviet Union and shifted Liberia's focus to other African nations as opposed to the West.
 However, some of these reforms were reversed following the Maryland County ritual killings and the Rice Riots in which Tolbert called for the arrest of opposition leaders.
-Opposition parties also accused Tolbert of using corruption and political nepotism to retain power while traditionalist members of the TWP and some of Tolbert's cabinet were angered by his initiative of appointing native Liberians into government positions which they saw as usurping their position.
+Opposition parties also accused Tolbert of using corruption and political nepotism to retain power while traditionalist members of the TWP.
+Some members of Tolbert's cabinet were angered by his effort to appoint native Liberians into government positions, which they saw as usurping their position.

-The party lost power after Tolbert was killed in a military coup on 12 April 1980 by a group of AFL soldiers led by Samuel Doe, who formed the People's Redemption Council (PRC).
-They had opposed Tolbert's clampdown on the political opposition and what they saw as his tolerance of corruption.
-Many high-ranking officials of the TWP such as E. Reginald Townsend, Frank E. Tolbert (William's brother) and Cecil Dennis were executed, depleting much of its executive leadership whilst others fled the country.
-The new government subsequently restricted activities of the TWP and it lost its official status; the vast majority of its members and supporters left the party, but other TWP members vowed to continue and it struggled on as a minor rump party without official recognition.
+The party lost power after Tolbert was killed in a military coup on 12 April 1980.
+The attack was orchestrated by a group of AFL soldiers led by Samuel Doe, who formed the People's Redemption Council (PRC).
+They opposed Tolbert's clampdown on the political opposition and what they saw as his tolerance of corruption.
+Many high-ranking officials of the TWP such as E. Reginald Townsend, Frank E. Tolbert (William's brother) and Cecil Dennis were executed whilst others fled the country, massively diminishing the country's executive leadership.
+The new government subsequently restricted activities of the TWP and lost its official status; the vast majority of its members and supporters left the party, but other TWP members vowed to continue and it struggled on as a minor rump party without official recognition.
 Members of indigenous groups began to exert more political power following the coup, in keeping with their dominance in number of the national population, further diminishing the TWP's support which had come from the formerly more influential but demographically smaller Americo-Liberian population.
-Doe's government also realigned Liberia's foreign policy back to a pro-US position, making it harder to gain international recognition as an opposition group with fears over communist expansionism and the rise of Soviet backed client regimes in Africa during the Cold War.
+Doe's government realigned Liberia's foreign policy back to a pro-US position, making it harder to gain international recognition as an opposition group with fears over communist expansionism and the rise of Soviet backed client regimes in Africa during the Cold War.
 In 1985, all political opposition (including the TWP) were banned following a coup attempt against Doe.